 I couldn’t leave the Netherlands without a few shots of windmills, they are so pretty!
 So I agreed to my co-pilot to go photo-hunting for them in the countryside of Shouwaven-Duiveland.
 The landscape is so flat that you can’t drive long before spotting one.
 After looking at a map, there is one in almost every village.

 Beyond my windmills photo hunt, I discovered some of the most charming villages I got to visit in Europe.
 The tiny cobblestone streets, the colourful houses, the flowered gardens, everything was so perfect!
 So perfect that I couldn’t help thinking that it should be tiring to keep up such a level of perfection!
 Dutch people usually don’t put curtains on their windows, so people can check how perfectly arranged everything is inside too.
-My friend asked “Do you think this is the display room?
+My friend asked, “Do you think this is the display room?
 And they actually live behind, in a real room?”.
-Don’t take me wrong (especially if you’re Dutch), I marvelled at it.
+Don’t take me wrong, I marvelled at it.

 To complete this adventure, I couldn’t think of a better place than a campsite in a beautiful natural site.
 If you’re really into the mood you can bring all your camping gear, but if, like us, you already bring tanks and dry suits, high chances are you’ll be glad to know that comfy mobile homes and cabins are available too at Den Osse Camping.